FK Sileks: History

 FK Sileks' success wasn't limited to the league.
 The club also enjoyed considerable success in the Macedonian Football Cup, winning the competition three times—in 1994, 1997, and 2021.
 The 1994 Cup victory was particularly notable, as it was the first time the club won a major domestic trophy.
+Their cup victory in 2021 came in spite of relegation from the Macedonian First Football League.

 In addition to its three league titles and three cup victories, FK Sileks also won the Macedonian Super Cup in 1997, further solidifying its status as one of the country's top football clubs during the 1990s and early 2000s.